Installation of ElectraLock ESD Tile

 3) For all subfloors: Once the subfloor is clean, smooth and as flat as possible install the ground foil.
 For Electronic manufacturing the Aluminum Foil that comes with your order is normally used.
 For energetics the copper foil ground method is normally used.

 4) Start your install: of the tiles in the center of the room.
 To locate the center of the room measure the length of adjacent parallel walls (divide the room in two).
 Mark this point with a pencil and snap a chalk line.
 Repeat this process on the opposite walls.
 Place a tile in each of the 4 quadrants (where the lines intersect).
 Align the teeth of the tiles and tap them together (get them started) using a non-marring dead blow hammer.
-Finish setting the tiles by rolling with a 100 pound vinyl roller.
+Finish setting the tiles by rolling with a 100 pound vinyl roller as the installation proceeds.

 5) Build your structure: Trim the tiles to the walls and encumbrances using a razor knife or tile cutter being sure to leave at least 1/4" to 3/8" space between the cut tile and the walls.
 Tip: Using an L Square scribe a line with a razor knife.
 Bend the tile backwards and it will crack along the line.

 This same process (scribe and crack) may be used to remove the teeth (square up the tiles).
-Hint: Warm the tiles slightly with a heat gun when cutting around tight areas or into the corners of doorways etc. When warm, the tiles will cut easily.
+Tip: Warm the tiles slightly with a heat gun when cutting around tight areas or into the corners of doorways etc. When warm, the tiles will cut easily.
 This method may be used to trim the final tiles to the wall if easier than scribing and cutting.
 For a clean finished look Install transition strips in doorways and along exposed edges in walkways.

 © All rights Reserved